Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Introduction

-The Knowledge Distillation paradigm leverages the knowledge gained by a highly parameterized teacher network by sharing it with a lightweight student network such that the compact model approximates the performance of the teacher network.
-As an extension of the KD concept, the FitNet \cite{romeo} trains thinner and deeper student networks by supplementing the soft target outputs with intermediate representations learned by the teacher from the hidden layers to improve the training process.
-Other variants of KD like Evolutionary Knowledge Distillation \cite{ekd}, and Self Distillation \cite{sd} were also introduced to enhance the performance of the student networks further.
-In contrast, pruning involves the elimination of nodes, weights, or layers that do not significantly influence performance.
+Network Pruning involves the elimination of nodes, weights, or layers that do not significantly influence performance.
 It speeds up the inference process by considering the parameters that matter the most for a specific task.
-Alternative approaches like quantization reduce the precision of numbers used to represent the neural network weights, and Low-rank approximation uses tensor decomposition to estimate the informative parameters of a network \cite{cheng}.
+Quantization-based approaches reduce the precision of numbers used to represent the neural network weights, and Low-rank approximation uses tensor decomposition to estimate the informative parameters of a network \cite{cheng}.
 Tiny machine learning is another fast-growing field that strives to bring the transformative power of machine learning to resource-constrained devices.
-It has shown significant potential for low-power applications in the vision and audio space \footnote{https://www.tinyml.org/about}.
+It has shown significant potential for low-power applications in the vision and audio space \cite{tinyml}.